 Circumstances If reported under 10 Business Days If reported between 10 Business Days and 7 months If reported after 7 months There's enough money in the account to cover the mistaken internet payment.
 If the receiving bank agrees a mistaken internet payment has been made, they must return the money within 5 Business Days of receiving our request, if possible, or otherwise within 10 Business Days of our request.
 If they don't agree a mistaken internet payment has been made, they may ask the mistaken recipient's permission to return the money as soon as possible, but there is no guarantee that they'll give permission, or the money will be returned.
 The receiving bank will investigate the payment within 10 Business Days of us contacting them.
-If the bank agrees a mistaken internet payment has been made, they will: • notify the mistaken recipient and present them from withdrawing that money for 10 further Business Days; and • give the mistaken recipient 10 Business Days (starting from the date their account is blocked) to object or prove they are entitled to the money.
+If the bank agrees a mistaken internet payment has been made, they will: In the bank agrees a mistaken internet payment has been made, they will: In the bank agrees a mistaken internet payment has been made, they will: In the bank agrees a mistaken internet payment has been made, they will: In the bank agrees a mistaken internet payment has been mistaken recipient and present them from withdrawing that money for 10 further Business Days; and In the day and base in the date their account is blocked) to object or prove they are entitled to the money.
 If the receiving bank agrees a mistaken internet payment has been made, it must get the mistaken recipient's consent to return the money.
 If the receiving bank doesn't agree a mistaken internet payment has been made, they may ask the mistaken recipient's permission to return the money as soon as possible, but there is no guarantee they'll transfer the money to you as soon as possible.

 Circumstances If reported under 10 Business Days If reported between 10 Business Days and 7 months If reported after 7 months

 If the recipient

 does not, the

 receiving bank will

-return the money within 2 Business
+return the money

+within 2 Business

 Days after the 10

 Business Days

 has expired.
 If the

 receiving bank

 doesn't agree a

 mistaken internet

 payment has been

 made, they may

 ask the mistaken

 recipient's

 permission to

 return the money

 as soon as

 possible, but there

 is no guarantee

 that they'll give

 permission, or

 the money will be

 returned.

-Circumstances lf reported under 10 Business Days If reported between 10 Business Days and 7 months If reported after 7 months There's not enough money in the account nough money in the et payment, the rece nyment; recover a partial pnot to recover any it must take reasona k decides to recover able steps to recover nstalment payments the funds, for
+Circumstances If reported under 10 Business Days If reported between 10 Business Days and 7 months If reported after 7 months There's not When there's not enough money in the account to cover enough money in the account the mistaken internet payment, the receiving bank may decide to: • recover the full payment; recover a partial payment; ornot to recover any funds.
+If the receiving bank decides to recover the full payment, it must take reasonable steps to recover the funds, for example by taking instalment payments from the mistaken recipient.